Hugh Jackman really doesn't want Ryan Reynolds to get an Oscar nomination - Local News 8

 “I think the deepfakes that sung and danced for Will and I would love to perform at the Oscars,” he wrote, adding in a subsequent tweet, “Also ‘Wolverine and Deadpool,’ bub?”

+The actor said he plans to train for six months to get in physical form to the return to the role, which in the past meant him eating about “19 chickens a day.”

+“I’m healthy.
+I have a good place to start,” Jackman told Wallace.
+“And apologies chickens.
+Run a mile.
+Start running now because I’m coming for you.”

-CNN’s Chris Wallace spoke with Hugh Jackman about “Wolverine” and more in a conversation for a new episode of “Who’s Talking to Chris Wallace?”, premiering Friday on HBO Max and Sunday at 7 p.m.
+For more with Hugh Jackman, new episodes of “Who’s Talking to Chris Wallace?” premiere Fridays on HBO Max and Sunday at 7 p.m.
 ET on CNN.

 The-CNN-Wire